GabrielBalzer/tedsquest_documentation/srs.md

 ## 1.2 Scope

 The game is aimed to be enjoyable, fun and to challenge one or many.
-Based on a Server-Client-connection, it shall connect multiple users in a further step, to play against each other.
+The application should be free to download from our GitHub-Server.
+In a first step, there is no need to keep an active internet connection.
+In a further step it should be possible to login and require an active internet connection for a global user highscore.
+Also in a first step, the game is a free computer application with one or two manually crafted levels.
+In a further step, the game should be playable on Android smartphones, contain additional manually crafted levels and an infinite mode.
+Then, in a third step of development, there should be automatically crafted levels and a store to purchase clothing and weapons for the player.
+These should be bought with either credits from playing the game or real money.
+The actual overall scope is defined by use cases.

 ## 1.3 Definitions, Acronyms, and Abbreviations

-OS operating system</br>
+OS <ensp> operating system</br>
-UCD use case diagram</br>
+UCD <ensp> use case diagram</br>
+Player <ensp> character in the game</br>
+User <ensp> person playing the game</br>

 ## 1.4 References